pbgl/pbgl-cnvseq/docs/source/index.rst

   -  IRkernel

-The necessary R packages are installed through the Jupyter Notebook.
-It proves as a faster and error-free way to install **configr**, **ggplot2**, **Biocmanager**, **Bioconductor-GenomicAlignments**, and **Bioconductor-GenomeInfoDb** packages.

-There are two ways to install the rest of the necessary libraries to run CNV-seq: automatically or manually.
+There are two ways to create the **cnvseq** virtual environment and install the necessary libraries to run CNVseq: automatically or manually.

 Automatically (faster)
 ~~~~~~~~~~~~~~~~~~~~~~